Jamie Marks Is Dead

-Jamie Marks Is Dead is a 2014 American supernatural horror drama film directed by Carter Smith, and starring Cameron Monaghan, Liv Tyler, Judy Greer, Morgan Saylor, Noah Silver and Madisen Beaty.
-Its plot follows a high school athlete who is haunted by the ghost of a deceased classmate who was found dead under mysterious circumstances.
+Jamie Marks Is Dead is a 2014 American supernatural horror drama film written and directed by Carter Smith, and starring Cameron Monaghan, Liv Tyler, Judy Greer, Morgan Saylor, Noah Silver and Madisen Beaty.
+Its plot follows a high school athlete who is haunted by the ghost of a classmate who was found dead under mysterious circumstances.
 It is based on Christopher Barzak's 2007 novel One for Sorrow.

 The film premiered in-competition in the US Dramatic Category at 2014 Sundance Film Festival on January 19, 2014 before it was given a limited theatrical release in the United States on August 29, 2014.

 It was met with mixed reviews from film critics.

 Plot

 Teenager Gracie Highsmith discovers the dead body of classmate Jamie Marks near a river in a small town in upstate New York.
 Jamie was an introverted social outcast who was not well-known by his classmates.
 Police begin investigating his death, suspecting he may have been murdered.
 High-school track star Adam McCormick is bothered by the discovery, and recounts fleeting memories of witnessing Jamie being severely bullied by their peers.
 Adam goes to visit the site where Jamie's body was found, and finds Gracie there, creating a memorial for Jamie.
 Adam and Gracie share mixed drinks at her house one night.
 Gracie tells Adam she feels sorry for Jamie, as he never experienced love during his short life.

 One evening, Adam's single mother, Linda, is struck by a van driven by a woman named Lucy while backing out of their driveway.
 The car accident leaves Linda unable to walk.
 Lucy visits their home to make amends, and Linda is welcoming of her, though Adam expresses anger; the women form a friendship despite Adam's reluctance.
 Adam visits Gracie's house, and the two witness an apparition of Jamie standing outside in the woods at the edge of her yard.
 Adam is shaken by the event, and en route home, stops at the river.
 Jamie again appears to Adam, and asks him to lie down in the spot where his body was found.
 Adam is suddenly awoken by his friends, who have been partying nearby, and is driven home.